AGitUser0001/WRO-FE-2025/README.md

 </table>

 ### Potential Improvements
-Our BLDC motor is connected to a standard gear but, the gears we are using are made out of plastic and are easily brocken, as this has happened if the past and it caused our robot to stutter or stop moving completly.
-We definetly coudl've found an alternative to plastic gears such as a lightweight metal or even just a stronger plastic alternative as in nylon.
+Our BLDC motor is connected to a standard gear but, the gears we are using are made out of plastic and are easily broken, as this has happened if the past and it caused our robot to stutter or stop moving completely.
+We could've found an alternative to plastic gears such as a lightweight metal or even just a stronger plastic alternative as in nylon.

 ### Our Servo Motor <a class="anchor" id="servo-motor"></a>